koilkl/ISDN3000C_Lab05_template/questions.md

 **Visualizations**
 ![alt text](image.png)
-**A short paragraph justifying which sensor you believe is faulty** Sensor B_1 is faulty, because in the period from 2023-07-01 to 2023-07-08, it has a big gap between max moisture value and min moisture value.
+**A short paragraph justifying which sensor you believe is faulty** Sensor B_1 is faulty, because in the period from 2023-07-01 to 2023-07-08, it has a biggest gap between max moisture value and min moisture value.